 Headless Content Delivery

 Earlier you needed to create a Content Fragment Model which is converted into the Content Fragment.
-This content fragment was placed on AEM pages using Sling Model to export in JSON format.
-AEM 6.5 simplifies the process.
-In AEM 6.5, the HTTP API now supports the delivery of content fragments.
+This content fragment was placed on Adobe Experience Manager pages using Sling Model to export in JSON format.
+Adobe Experience Manager 6.5 simplifies the process.
+In Adobe Experience Manager 6.5, the HTTP API now supports the delivery of content fragments.
 All you have to do is create Content Fragment and then leverage the Asset HTTP API to export it in JSON format.
 It can be easily invoked by attaching “API/assets/” in the content fragment URL.
 This JSON format can be consumed across SPA, Mobile App, iOS App, and more.
 Publishing your AEM content to a single repository supports the Headless CMS paradigm, which content can be available to any channel (web, mobile, in-store signs and IoT apps for example) from a single source.

 Digital Asset Search